zsmith3/Photo-Manager-Client/README.md

 Example use case: I want to be able to remotely synchronise the photos on my phone and my computer, and organise them on either one.
 But, I don't want the cost/privacy issues of uploading to a third-party site.

-See also the [Server](https://github.com/zsmith3/Photo-Manager-Server/) repository for the Django-based server-side code.
-The client does not yet function without a server to connect to.
+See also [Photo-Manager-Server](https://github.com/zsmith3/Photo-Manager-Server/) for the Django-based server-side code.
+This client does not yet function without a server to connect to.

 ## Installation

 1) Install NPM
-2) Clone this repository (`git clone https://github.com/zsmith3/Photo-Manager-Fileserver/`) and enter the directory (`cd Photo-Manager-Fileserver`)
+2) Clone this repository (`git clone https://github.com/zsmith3/Photo-Manager-Client/`) and enter the directory (`cd Photo-Manager-Client`)
 3) Install NPM dependencies (`npm install`)
 4) In order to build:
 	- Install Parcel Bundler globally (`npm install -g parcel-bundler`)